cha87de/clouds-exercises/ex-4/lesson-terraform.md

  - use `terraform plan` to see the actions that will happen
  - use `terraform apply`to run those actions

 Relax.
-Check the bwcloud dashboard.
+Check the OpenStack dashboard.
 You should see three virtual machines: loadbalancer, database, mediawiki-1.
 If you navigate your browser to http://floating_ip/wiki you should see a working mediawiki instance.

 ## Task: Extend the Terraform deployment